-- collect, analyze, and report relevant human resources information; - locate information and resources needed for research; - interpret basic statistical analysis applied to human resources data; - read and interpret trends and indicators in human resources data; - contribute to human resources program audits to assess performance against policy expectations; - administer surveys (e.g., opinion, climate, salary); - benchmark human resources best practices.
+- locate information and resources needed for research; - assist in the analysis of human resources data; - participate in the administration of surveys (e.g., opinion, climate, salary).

 Glossary

 Brand - the impression that the public shares about an organization; includes name, graphic representations (logo), profile, positioning, and reputation.